Chart Color Schemes

 Employment performance in Parkhurst - Kawana has been below expectations when compared to most other areas nationally

-Parkhurst-Kawana has a skilled workforce with significant representation in essential services sectors.
-The unemployment rate was 5.3% as of September 2025, with an estimated employment growth of 0.7% over the past year.
+Parkhurst-Kawana has a skilled workforce with essential services sectors well represented.
+The unemployment rate in September 2025 was 5.3%.
+There was an estimated employment growth of 0.7% over the past year.

-As of this date, 4,373 residents were employed while the unemployment rate was 1.3% higher than Rest of Qld's rate of 4.1%.
-Workforce participation stood at 62.9%, slightly higher than Rest of Qld's 59.1%.
-Major employment sectors for Parkhurst-Kawana residents include health care & social assistance, education & training, and retail trade.
-The area has a notable specialization in electricity, gas, water & waste services, with an employment share three times the regional level (0.3%).
+As of September 2025, 4,373 residents were employed while the unemployment rate was 1.3% higher than Rest of Qld's rate of 4.1%.
+Workforce participation was at 71.9%, compared to Rest of Qld's 65.7%.
+According to Census responses, only 4.4% of residents worked from home.
+Employment is concentrated in health care & social assistance, education & training, and retail trade.

 Frequently Asked Questions - Employment